 Hormones, how I

 loathe love thee.
 If you hair loss is hormonally-related, it’s important to take a hormone-balancer to help.
 Two of the most common are Vitex and Dong Quai.
 Vitex aka Chastetree Berry balances hormones right from the brain.
 It helps our body to balance estrogen and progesterone function, reducing hair loss.
-Dong quai is a chinese herb that has long been used to balance hormonal imbalances of many kinds, including PMS and bothersome Menopause.
+Dong quai is a chinese herb that has long been used to balance hormonal imbalances of many kinds, including PMS and even PCOS and endometriosis.
 Both herbs can be taken as capsules or liquid tincture (drops) and dosing should either be recommended by a holistic healthcare practitioner or by following the bottle.

 With nutrient-depleted soils now becoming rampant pretty much across the world, minerals can be hard to come by.
 Whether macro or trace, all minerals are important.
 Some minerals to emphasize for hair loss include 300-uses Magnesium, skin-balancing Zinc, thyroid-supporting Selenium and Iodine, plus some blood-building Iron.
 If your hair loss formula doesn’t include any or many of these minerals, you may want to check out a multi-mineral formula.